Finnair Oyj – Annual report – 31 December 2020

 2 Fleet and other fixed assets and leasing arrangements (extract 1)

 The assets owned and leased by Finnair consist mostly of aircraft operated by Finnair and Norra.
-In 2019, the owned aircraft is 47 (42) and leased 36 (39).
-More detailed information regarding the owned aircraft is found in note 2.1 and regarding the leased aircraft in note 2.2.
+In 2020, the number of owned aircraft is 45 (47) and leased 38 (36).

 2 Fleet and other fixed assets and leasing arrangements (extract 2)